ArchiMickey/QMario/README.md

 # Discussion

 I think the training efficiency can be enhanced by adding prioritised replay buffer.
 The training process at the second stage of the game is relatively low compared to the first stage.
-Adding dueling network and noisy network may also be helpful to enhancing the training performance
+Adding dueling network and noisy network may also be helpful to enhancing the training performance.
+Maybe trying a Rainbow DQN is my upcoming project?